Infinite Mixtures of Infinite Factor Analysers: The IMIFA Model Family

-Typical implementations of the slice sampler arise when $\xi_g = \pi_g$, for instance \citet{Walker2007}, but `independent' slice-efficient sampling \citep{Kalli2011} allows for a deterministic decreasing sequence, e.g. geometric decay, given by $\xi_g = (1 - \rho)\rho^{g-1}$, where $\rho$ is a fixed value $\in \left(0, 1\right]$.
-The $\rho$ parameter must be chosen with care: higher values will generally lead to better mixing, but longer running times, since the size of the set $\mathcal{A}_{\xi}(u_i)$ increases, and \textit{vice versa}.
-Setting $\rho = 0.75$ appears to strike an appropriate balance in the \textrm{IMFA} and \textrm{IMIFA} applications considered here, though $\rho=0.5$ is another interesting choice which guarantees that $\xi_g = \mathbb{E}\left(\pi_g\right)$.
-With the stick-breaking prior and independent slice-efficient sampling scheme, mixture components and their corresponding parameters are reordered at each iteration such that the mixing proportions form a decreasing sequence, as specification of the stick-breaking prior is not invariant to the order of cluster labels \citep{Papaspiliopoulos2008, Hastie2014}.
+Typical implementations of the slice sampler arise when $\xi_g = \pi_g$ \citep{Walker2007} but independent slice-efficient sampling \citep{Kalli2011} allows for a deterministic decreasing sequence, e.g. geometric decay, given by $\xi_g = \left(1 - \rho\right)\rho^{g-1}$ where $\rho \in \left[0, 1\right)$ is a fixed value to be chosen with care.
+Higher values generally lead to better mixing but longer run-times, as the average cardinality of $\bm{\mathcal{A}}_{\boldsymbol{\xi}}\negthinspace\left(\mathbf{u}\right)$ increases, and \emph{vice versa}.
+Setting $\rho = 0.75$, in line with the recommendations of \citet{Kalli2011}, appears to strike an appropriate balance in the applications considered here.